 Overview

 The Department of Human Genetics at Emory University recognizes that our differences make us stronger.
-To deliver the highest quality of care, we need a team with a wide variety of ethnic, cultural, and experiential backgrounds.
-That's why we're actively recruiting learners, faculty members and staff from underrepresented in medicine groups, to help us improve health outcomes for all members of the diverse community we serve.
+To deliver the highest quality of care, we need a team with a wide variety of experiential backgrounds.
+That's why we're actively recruiting learners, faculty members and staff from all backgrounds, to help us improve health outcomes for all members of the community we serve.

 As not all students will have been exposed to the same STEM background based on the schools they are attending, there will be multiple facets to the internship program to ensure that all students are able to achieve the learning objectives of the internship program.
-Students will attend lectures for general information, but they will also be paired with mentors to allow them to have hands on experience in both the lab and clinical setting.
-We will also utilize the diverse programs and businesses that are proximal to Emory University We believe that the rich and diverse culture of the Atlanta area will be an asset in our efforts to expose high school students to the myriad of opportunities that are available to them.
+Students will attend lectures for general information, but they will also be able to rotate through a variety of labs and clinical experiences, allowing them to have hands-on experience in both the lab and clinical setting.
+We will also take advantage of the variety of programs and businesses proximal to Emory University.
+We believe that the rich culture of the Atlanta area will be an asset in our efforts to expose high school students to the myriad of opportunities that are available to them.
 We will also continue to have activities and programs throughout the school year for students to participate in.

 In this video essay, Randolph Douge describes his rich and varied summer experience as a 2023 NextGen Intern.